gayatriiv/machine-learning/README.md

-as you know notes for machine learning course by udemy. nothing has changed
+notes for machine learning course by udemy.